George Douglas of Helenhill: Negotiations for an associated rule

 Mary, Queen of Scots and James VI, a double portrait made in 1583, possibly to promote the "association", Blair Castle.

 Mary, Queen of Scots, hoped to gain her freedom and become a joint ruler in Scotland with her son James VI.
 Over the years, this plan developed and was known as the "Association".
 Mary expected that the Duke of Lennox would be her ally in this plan.
 In January 1581, the kirk minister John Durie condemned the "Association" from the pulpit of St Giles Cathedral citing messages carried by George Douglas.

 George Douglas had been given a commission as an envoy to France in July 1580.
 He was entrusted to ask the French King to recognise the title of James to the Scottish throne, despite Mary's hopes for associated rule in Scotland, and renew the "auld alliance" on those terms.
 The impetus may have come from Esmé Stewart, Duke of Lennox, who was lukewarm at the proposition of a conjoint monarchy and an initiative that could cast doubt on the legitimacy of James's coronation.
 Although Douglas was given his instructions in the privacy of James's cabinet, Mary knew of Douglas's mission, and discussed this setback with Robert Beale, maintaining that George Douglas was still her faithful friend and a good servant to her son.

 A deciphered report of Douglas's French mission made by the Spanish ambassador Juan Bautista de Tassis names him "Jorge Dun Bles".
 De Tassis explained that Douglas was sent to sound out the renewal of the Auld Alliance, "las alianças antiguas", in the name of James VI, as the French monarchy had not yet recognised James as king of Scotland.
 However, Mary's diplomat in France, Archbishop Beaton, prevented Douglas holding discussions, and told De Tassis that the initiative came from the Duke of Lennox.
 Beaton produced a statement from Mary that she authorised Douglas's return to Scotland without carrying out his instructions from the Scottish court.

 The English ambassador Henry Cobham also described Douglas waiting in Paris after receiving conflicting instructions from Mary, Beaton, and John Lesley, and from the Scottish court.
 Douglas said he remained in Paris waiting for "gallant" clothes to made for James, Lennox, and black satin livery for the royal pages.
 He left for Scotland on 21 October 1581.
 The treasurer's accounts for December include a payment of £5000 Scots to Lennox for clothes brought from France.

 Despite the events in Paris, Mary recommended George Douglas, her son's "first usher", to the Spanish ambassador in London, Bernardino de Mendoza, as a good contact for him at her son's court.
-Douglas brought Mary's letters to James VI, and he replied to her in encouraging terms from Dalkeith Palace on 28 May 1582.
+Douglas brought Mary's letters to James VI, and he replied to her in encouraging terms from Dalkeith Palace on 28 May 1582, assuring her that the leading courtiers the Earl of Arran and the Duke of Lennox would both work to accomplish the association.